Healthy Homes Assessment Riverstone Terraces

 Draught Stopping Riverstone Terraces

-If you can feel external air coming in or the air is clear from a gap or hole that is, it is most likely a gap or hole which needs sealing in the way you can.
-Large cracks and gaps should be permanently stopped.
-Cracks that are greater than 3mm and allow air to enter or exit into your home need to be sealed.
-In the case of an open fireplace isn’t being used, it can cause draughts and should be blocked from.
-Landlords and property managers are accountable for making sure that these draughts are stopped whenever possible.
+If you are able to feel external air flowing in or the sound of a clear draught emanating out of a hole or gap or crack, then it is most likely a gap or crack that requirements sealing in somehow.
+Cracks and gaps that are large should be fixed permanently.
+The gaps that exceed 3mm that allow air in or out within the house need to be sealed.
+For example, if an open fireplace isn’t in use it can cause draughts and should be blocked off.
+Landlords and property managers are accountable for making sure such draughts are eliminated as far as imaginable.

-There is no need to block holes or gaps which are part of the building.
-For instance, small gaps around doors and windows might be necessary to allow for movement within the structure as the home is heated and cools in order to let them be opened and closed rather than securing.
-We will check all windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t need to block holes or gaps in the building.
+For instance, small gaps around doors and windows may be required to allow for movement within the building as the house is heated and cools so that they can still be opened and closed rather than securing.
+We will check the windows and doors in the Healthy Homes assessment of your rental property.

 draught stopping building inspections